michaelchrysanthou/Real-Time-Bus-Tracker/README.md

 This is a simple project to run, where the button in the top left starts the bus route.
 Once it ends the page must be reloaded to start again.

+# How to Run

+Choose which city you would like to see the stops for.
+Click show stops to see the marker move between each stop on the route.

 # RoadMap

 I would like to make a more interactive version of this that incorporates a bus schedule.